benjaminharringtonrose/react-native-benji/README.md

-# **Sunnova Components**
+# **React Native Form Components**

-`sunnova-components` is an expo-supported react native component library for the MySunnova app.
+`react-native-form-components` is an expo-supported react native component library, designed to be used with `react-hook-form`.

 This library includes many components: